 We’ve compiled some interesting facts about chopsticks, coupled with how to use them and the dos and don’ts, so that you’ll won't have to worry about how to use chopsticks again.

-Yes - there are many different types of chopsticks.
+There are many different types of chopsticks.
 The main six varieties are:

 - Chinese: Chineses chopsticks like these painted-style wooden chopsticks are long and characterised by a rounded or blunt end.